vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 #### Istio CNI Plugin

 Istio injects initContainer (istio-init) in any pod which is part Istio mesh.
-It programs all the iptable rules required for intercepting all incoming and outgoing request to application pod.
+It programs all the iptables rules required for intercepting all incoming and outgoing request to application pod.
 These rules are programmed into the pod’s network namespace.
 That requires some elevated privileges.
 Service accounts deploying pods to the mesh need to have sufficient Kubernetes RBAC permissions